Mediterranean Chicken Recipe with Orzo

 Orzo is technically pasta.
 It’s a short grain pasta that is similar in texture to rice.

-You can substitute orzo pasta with rice or other grains.
+You can substitute orzo pasta with rice or other grains in most recipes.
+Cook according to the package directions.

 Looking for other easy meals?
 Check out these 40+ Healthy Dinner Recipes.
 Click here to grab our free healthy 30 minute dinners cookbook.